 Spiritual Formation: Ministry and mission spring from an ever-growing and developing walk with Jesus.
 All of life must be built upon the never-changing Word of God and empowered by the Spirit of God.
 Prayer is foundational.
 Life and ministry must be rooted and grounded in Christ.

-Vision: His clear and convictional belief is that God’s call upon his life is to reach as many people possible with the Gospel of Jesus Christ.
+Vision: His clear and convictional belief is that God’s call upon his life is to reach as many people as possible with the Gospel of Jesus Christ.
 His prayer is to glorify God by helping people find and follow Jesus by making disciples who make disciples.

 Leadership: As a pastor, his primary responsibilities begin with interceding for the people of God, then feeding them the Word of God and leading them in the will of God.
 His approach to discipleship is to equip the saints to do the work of ministry.
 Every member of the body of Christ has an important function to fulfill.
 As each person discovers their gift and deploys that gift within the church, the needs of the church body are met.